This is the story of Chris Perkins, for his friends and family. We hope to keep you up to date on Chris's situation and activities.

 The home has three other residents and always has at least two staffers in waking hours.
 In much of the daytime, Chris is the only resident there and has his own caregiver.
 Another staffer stays overnight, checking on the residents regularly.
 The staff are all highly professional, caring, expert at their jobs.

 We expected a difficult transition, but Chris seemed at home from the very first day - in large part, because of the professionalism and caring nature of the staff.
 When he had his setback with seizures in January 2015, he was away from the group home for about nine months.
 His return in late October was relatively easy and comfortable.
-The group home adapted well.
-And he seemed at home.
+The group home has adapted well to all of his setbacks.
+And he seems truly happy at home.

 Chris's Finances

-In a typical month a payment to JFGH for the share of the rent not covered by Medicaid is made automatically, and we write a check to to ALCO (which provides Chris's meds to the group home).
-There are often other bills for doctors and treatments not covered by Medicaid.
-We provide many of his personal products for the group home (bandages for his stomach tube, soap, shampoo, lotions, wipes, etc.), often by ordering them on Amazon, and we give the group home cash for his account, which they use for their outings or other expenses.
-His Social Security covers much of this, except when there are sizable medical or other unusual expenses (sometimes for special dental work or wheelchair repair).
+We write a check every month to ALCO (which provides Chris's meds to the group home).
+There are occasionally other bills for doctors and treatments not covered by Medicaid.
+We provide most of his personal products for the group home (bandages for his stomach tube, soap, shampoo, lotions, wipes, etc.), usually by ordering them on Amazon, and we give the group home cash for his account, which they use for their outings or other expenses.
+His Medicare and Medicaid cover most of his medical expenses, except for some special dental work or need for new equipment, like the hospital bed.

 Monday, December 7, 2009